Oatmeal pancakes without banana

 Instructions

-- Add the egg, cinnamon, 1 tablespoon oil or melted butter, baking powder, sugar, and oat flour, and quickly mix.
+• Add the egg, cinnamon, one tablespoon of oil or melted butter, baking powder, sugar, and oat flour, and quickly mix.
 Don't mix it too long, or the pancakes will become tough.